jeli-pro/jeli-app-shell/docs/flow.todo.md

 === DONE

-message page: sidebar should always be collapsed for message page
+message page: sidebar should always be collapsed for message page on first load and page refresh

 ===